StorjOld/plowshare-wrapper/README.md

 plowshare-wrapper
 =================

-Python script for managing multi-host uploads using plowshare.
-After uploading it returns a JSON object with links and information about the uploads.
+Python script for managing multi-host uploads using [plowshare](https://code.google.com/p/plowshare/).
+After uploading it returns a JSON object with links and information about file it uploaded.

 #### Command Arguments

     plowshare-wrapper.py <file location> <number of hosts to upload to>

+The hosts randomly chosen from a list specificed in a config string or file.
 After uploading it should return some JSON data like this:

     {
       version: "0.1",